nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc1-upgrade-guide.md

 *       influx_old  http://localhost:8086  InfluxData
 ```

-Next, let’s set up your new instance which will automatically create a configuration profile for you.
+Next, let's set up your new instance which will automatically create a configuration profile for you.
-You can use the same username and password as your old instance, or something completely new, it’s up to you.
+You can use the same username and password as your old instance, or something completely new, it's up to you.

 {{% warn %}}
-For a bucket name, make sure you don’t use the same name as a bucket in your existing instance, otherwise, there will be a collision when you try to copy your resources over.
+For a bucket name, make sure you don't use the same name as a bucket in your existing instance, otherwise, there will be a collision when you try to copy your resources over.
 We will delete this dummy bucket after everything is moved over.
 {{% /warn %}}